raganwald/raganwald.github.com/index.md

 ## What I Believe

+<p class="quotation last">Reg is one of the finest software engineering professionals I have ever worked with.
+He has great vision for product development, a strong sense of cultural fit for complex companies, and the vision to help scale an engineering group.
+Any growing organization would be fortunate to add Reg to its team.</p>
+<p class="quotation author">Jonathan Poehlman, Senior Technical Recruiter, Elastic</p>

 - I believe that all software is social software.
 I believe that to thrive, software must become the comunications medium or load-bearing source of truth for a critical process.
 - I believe that improving productivity is the [faster horses] of enterprise software.
 I believe that transforming the way customers think about their work, communicate with each other about their work, and do their work together is fundamental to creating and dominating entirely new markets.